dalmo1991/superflexPy/doc/popular_models.rst

 Unit hydrographs
 ****************

-The unit hydrographs are an extension of the :code:`LagElement` and can be implemented as follows
+The unit hydrographs are an extension of the :code:`LagElement`, and can be implemented as follows

 .. literalinclude:: popular_models_code.py